cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 ## k-Nearest Neigbors

-The basic idea of the $k$-nearest neighbors (KNN) algorithm is to create a distance matrix of the all the feature variables and choose the $k$ nearest data points closest to an evaluated point.
+The basic idea of the $k$-nearest neighbors (KNN) algorithm is to create a distance matrix of the all the feature variables and choose the $k$ most adjacent data points closest to an evaluated point.
 Since KNN uses the entire dataset, no learning is necessary from the algorithm.
 The primary choice of the modeler is what decision metric to use.
-The primary metric used is a variation of the Minkowski distance metric.
+The primary parameter used is a variation of the Minkowski distance metric.
 You can compute this metric by

 \[
 \left(\sum_{i=1}^{P}\vert x_{ai} - x_{bi} \vert^q\right)^\frac{1}{q}
 \]

 where $\mathbf{x_a}$ and $\mathbf{x_b}$ are two sample points in the dataset.
-When $q\ =\ 1$ this distance metric is the Manhattan (city-block) distance.
-When $q\ =\ 2$ this distance is the Eculidean distance.
-Generally, you will use Euclidean distance for continuous predictors and Manhattan distance for categorical or binary predictors.
+When $q\ =\ 1$ this distance metric is the Manhattan (city-block) distance, and when $q\ =\ 2$ this distance is the Euclidean distance.
+You will use Euclidean distance for continuous predictors and Manhattan distance for categorical or binary predictors.

 ### Curse of Dimensionality {-}

-Just like other machine learning methods the KNN method has its own disadvantages.
+Just like other machine learning methods the KNN method has its disadvantages.
 One disadvantage deals with high dimensional data.
 In essence, distances in higher dimensions are larger which ultimately mean that similar points are not necessarily local to each other.
 Figure \@ref(fig:knn-curse) demonstrates this problem.
 The figure on the left shows a unit hypercube with a sub-cube that captures a fraction of the data of the original hypercube.
-The sub-figure on the right, shows how much of the range of each coordinate you need to capture within the sub-cube.
+The sub-figure on the right shows how much of the range of each coordinate you need to capture within the sub-cube.
 For instance, if you want to capture 10% of the data, you will need to capture 80% of the range of coordinates for a 10-dimension dataset.
 This percentage increases exponentially with additional dimensions.

 <div class="figure" style="text-align: center">
 <img src="img/knn-curse.png" alt="Illustration of dimensionality curse adapted from Hastie, Tibshirani, and Friedman (2009." width="90%" />